-After a long period at home, wanderlust is alive and well, and people want to explore the world again.
-Now that it is safe to travel again you may not want to postpone your plans to visit Paris eternally.
+After a long period without traveling, wanderlust is alive and well, and people want to explore the world again.
+Now that it is safe to travel again, you may not want to postpone your plans to visit Paris eternally.

 Yet, there’s no denying that traveling will be different from now on and we believe that people will definitely be a lot more aware of their surroundings and try to keep away from crowded places.

 When is Paris least crowded?
 What is the best time to visit Paris to avoid crowds?
 With all this in mind, here are the best ways to avoid crowds in Paris post-pandemic, ways to enjoy a less crowded Paris.

-The summer months and Christmas holidays are the high season in Paris when everybody wants to go to Paris and all the big museums and main sights are considerably more crowded.
+The summer months and Christmas holidays are the high seasons in Paris when everybody wants to go to Paris, and all the big museums and famous landmarks in Paris are considerably more crowded.

-If you have the opportunity to travel off-season, don’t hesitate to do it: the weather won’t be perfect, but it is always calmer and most of the time, also cheaper.
+If you have the opportunity to travel off-season, don’t hesitate to do it: the weather won’t be perfect, but it is always calmer and, most of the time, also cheaper.
 With this in mind, check out how winter looks like in Paris

-Besides the high season and the low season, it is easy to predict when it will be busy in Paris by looking at the school vacations or public holidays in France.
-Also, big events like the Paris Fashion Weeks or some fairs usually come with the crowds.
+Besides the high season and the low season, it is easy to predict when to find Paris crowds by looking at the school vacations or public holidays in France.
+Also, big events like the Paris Fashion Weeks or some fairs usually come with crowds in Paris.

-Click here to check the public holidays and school holidays in France.
-Public holidays are the same for all France whilst the country is split into three zone regions (zones A, B, and C) for the school holiday dates.
+Check here the public holidays and school holidays in France.
+Public holidays are the same for all of France whilst the country is split into three zone regions (zones A, B, and C) for the school holiday dates.
 Paris is located in zone C.

-Most of us can only find a long weekend to indulge in a bit of Parisian joie the vivre but the weekend is when most of the people flock into the French capital, so the most popular neighborhoods in Paris are extra busy.
+Most of us can only find a long weekend to indulge in a bit of Parisian joie the vivre, but the weekend is when most people flock to the French capital, so the most popular neighborhoods in Paris are extra busy.

-To be honest, four days is the minimum you need to see the main sights in Paris.
+To be honest, four days in Paris is the minimum you need to see the main sights in the French capital.
 If you manage to stay longer, your days will be less packed with activities, and you will be able to combine busy attractions with more relaxing wanderings around the lesser tourist districts of Paris.

 If you are not familiar with your destination yet, check out our guide on the best Arrondissements to stay in Paris and pick the one that suits you best.

-Avoid the Crowds in Paris by Starting your Day Early
+5. Avoid the Paris Crowds by Starting your Day Early

 Perhaps the easiest win for a less crowded Paris is getting up early.
-Most tourists simply don’t do mornings so if you get up early in the morning you will find Paris almost for yourself.
+Most tourists simply don’t do mornings, so if you get up early in the morning, you will find Paris almost for yourself.

 Enjoy breakfast in your favorite café before it gets busy, wander the streets of Paris or the city parks when the city is still waking up, and take your first pictures of the day without crowds.

 Learn when attractions are busiest to avoid the biggest Paris crowds.
 To avoid waiting in line longer than necessary at popular attractions like the Eiffel Tower, Arc de Triomphe, or Louvre Museum, pick the best day and time slot for each monument and museum.

 While they may cost a little more than regular tickets, skip-the-line tickets get you in front of the line quickly.
-After the pandemic you may want to maintain at least one-meter distance between yourself and anyone else so we expect that waiting lines to visit the main tourist attractions will get longer.
+After the pandemic, you may want to maintain at least a one-meter distance between yourself and anyone else, so the waiting lines to visit the main tourist attractions will get longer.

 If you’ve only got a few days to explore Paris and don’t want to spend half of that time waiting in, you may want to consider the advantages of paying out a little more in order to get more done.